In this section

 |

-Use SSL/TLS for connecting to an Active Directory server.
+Use or do not use SSL/TLS for connecting to an Active Directory server.

 Default value: No